dmed31/dmed31/README.md

 ## Hi there 👋

 #### Hi!
-I'm Dhatri - a junior studying Networked and Social Systems Engineering at the University of Pennsylvania.
+I'm Dhatri - a senior studying Networked and Social Systems Engineering at the University of Pennsylvania.
 My major sounds like a jumble of words so here's a quick breakdown of what's involved:

     - computer science
     - math